banjeremy/banjeremy.github.io/data/markdown/jeremy_jones_resume.md

 **Lead Software Engineer**, [_HCA Healthcare_](http://hcahealthcare.com/) Dec 2016–Present

-- Lead a development team and mentored junior engineers
+- Tech lead for HR Analytics organization, overseeing all engineering efforts
-- Created a streaming pipeline from legacy medical systems into Kafka
+- Built a full stack insights dashboard and data vis platform with thousands of internal users
-- Developed CLI tools supporting users of Hadoop big data platform
+- Set up automated CI/CD pipelines via Github Actions with deployments to on-prem k8s and the cloud
-- Crafted CI/CD pipelines and instrumentation for Data Science and AI applications
+- Architect, pipe, and hydrate data platform in the cloud for data analytics, data science and application workloads
-- Contributed to mircroservices backing mobile patient portal apps
+- built and deployed a workforce planning application used for nurses at hundreds of facilities

 **Senior Application Engineer**, [_Built Technologies_](https://getbuilt.com/) Aug 2015–Dec 2016

-- Championed the move from monolithic architecture to event-driven microservices
+- Supported the move from monolithic architecture to event-driven microservices
 - Enhanced and re-skinned legacy desktop web application with RWD principles
 - Created Built's interactive marketing website
-- Developed mobile apps for iOS and Android
+- Developed cross-platform mobile apps for iOS and Android

 **Senior Developer**, [_2-COM_](http://2-com.net) Jul 2013–Aug 2015